Towards Stable and Personalised Profiles for Lexical Alignment in Spoken Human-Agent Dialogue: Method

 \subsection{Evaluation Metrics}

-To evaluate the profile relevance and stability over time, we measured exact and lemmatised repetition of profile vocabulary items and n-grams within the later evaluation timeframes, following common methods used to assess lexical alignment \cite{duplessis,duran2019align,menshikova2021lexical,sinclair2019tutorbot,koulouri}.
+To evaluate the relevance and stability of the profiles over time, we measured exact and lemmatised repetition of profile vocabulary items and n-grams within the later evaluation timeframes, following common methods used to assess lexical alignment \cite{duplessis,duran2019align,menshikova2021lexical,sinclair2019tutorbot,koulouri}.

 We computed recall and coverage defined as the proportion of vocabulary items or n-grams included in the lexical profile recurring in the later timeframe and the extent to which the lexical profile captured the vocabulary items or n-grams actually used in the later timeframe, respectively.
 They were calculated as follows: